Tesla, Inc.: Panasonic

 Panasonic Energy president Naoto Noguchi presents Tesla executive J. B. Straubel with lithium-ion cells.

 In January 2010, Tesla and battery cell maker Panasonic announced that they would together develop nickel-based lithium-ion battery cells for electric vehicles.
 Beginning in 2010, Panasonic invested $30 million for a multi-year collaboration on new battery cells designed specifically for electric vehicles.
 In July 2014, Panasonic reached a basic agreement with Tesla to participate in battery production at Giga Nevada.
 Tesla and Panasonic also collaborated on the manufacturing and production of photovoltaic (PV) cells and modules at the Giga New York factory in Buffalo, New York.
 The partnership started in mid-2017 and ended in early 2020, before Panasonic exited the solar business entirely in January 2021.

 In March 2021, the outgoing CEO of Panasonic stated that the company plans to reduce its reliance on Tesla as its battery partnership evolves.

 Other current partners

 Tesla has long-term contracts in place for lithium supply.
 In September 2020, Tesla signed a sales agreement with Piedmont Lithium to buy high-purity lithium ore for up to ten years, specifically to supply "spodumene concentrate from Piedmont's North Carolina mineral deposit".
 In 2022, Tesla contracted for 110,000 tonnes of spodumene concentrate over four years from the Core Lithium's lithium mine in the Northern Territory of Australia.

 Tesla also has a range of minor partnerships, for instance, working with Airbnb and hotel chains to install destination chargers at selected locations.
+Another minor partnership would include Tesla's partnership with insurance company, Lemonade, to launch an autonomous car insurance.